-Flow direction determines which of your tools will create new cards or issues in the other.
 If we had chosen a two-way sync, new GitHub issues would create cards in Trello, in addition to new cards creating issues.

 As you’ll see in Step 4, we’ll later use a two-way flow for individual fields in our cards and issues so that information between.

 Select Confirm when you’ve chosen a flow direction.

 Step 3.
 Select rules to sync Trello cards to GitHub issues